warp-contracts/warp-aggregate-node/README.md

    Params:
    - `indexes` - list of indexes that interaction is associated with.
 Indexes are divided by `;`.
-If you pass more then one index, interactions has to have ALL passed indexes (AND).
+If you pass more than one index, interactions have to have ALL passed indexes (AND).
    - `contractTxId`
-   - `ownerAddress` - owner of interaction
+   - `ownerAddress` - the owner of the interaction

    Example request: